 In a fixed-point implementation of an expression, all the variables and constants in the expression are assigned a fixed-point representation.
-A fixed-point representation of a real number is a triple $\langle s, v, w \rangle$ consisting of a sign bit indicator $s \in \{1,0\}$ (for signed and unsigned), a length $v \in \mathbb{N}$, and a length of the fractional part $w \in \mathbb{N}$.
-The length of the integer part is v-w-1.
-Intuitively, a real number is represented using v bits, of which w bits are used to store the fractional part.
+A fixed-point representation of a real number is a triple $\langle s, v, w \rangle$ consisting of a sign bit indicator $s \in \{1, 0\}$ (for signed and unsigned), a length $v \in \mathbb{N}$, and a length of the fractional part $w \in \mathbb{N}$.
+The length of the integer part is v - w - 1.
+Intuitively, a real number is represented using v bits, of which 1 bit is used to store if the number is signed, and w bits are used to store the fractional part.
 A given integer w and a positive integer v > 0 determine a finite set FX(v, w) of representable rational numbers.
 A variable with a fixed-point type is represented in a program as a v-bit integer.
-The fixed-point implementation of an expression then consists of assigning fixed-point representations to all input variables and intermediate results, i.e. to each node in the expression abstract syntax tree (AST).
-An arithmetic operation on two fixedpoint variables involves integer arithmetic and shifting of bits.
-For more details on the semantics of fixed-point arithmetic, the readers are referred to [2].
+The fixed-point implementation of an expression then consists of assigning fixed-point representations to all input variables and intermediate results, i.e., to each node in the abstract syntax tree (AST) of the expression.
+Arithmetic operations on fixed-point variables can be implemented using integer arithmetic and bit-shifting; see, e.g., [2] for details.

-Definition: Worst-case error.
+Worst-case error.
 Assume a fixed-point implementation of an expression t.
-Given the values of variables, we define the expression error as $|t_r - t_f|$ where t_r is the value of t computed in real numbers, and t_f the value computed by the fixed-point implementation.
-Given the intervals for input variables of t, the worst-case error for a fixed-point implementation of t is the maximum over all expression errors where the values of variables range over the fixed point representable values from the given intervals.
+Given the values of the input variables, we define the expression error as $|t_r - t_f|$, where t_r is the value of t computed when the expression is interpreted over real numbers, and t_f the value computed by the fixed-point implementation.
+Given the intervals for input variables of t, the worst-case error for a fixed-point implementation of t is the maximum of the expression errors over all values of input variables ranging over the fixed point representable values from the given intervals.

-2.1.1 Best fixed-point implementation

-An operation using real arithmetic may have different fixed-point implementations depending on how many bits are allocated to hold the integer part and the fraction part of the variables and intermediate results.
+Best fixed-point implementation.
+An expression over real arithmetic may have different fixed-point implementations depending on how many bits are allocated to hold the integer part and the fraction part of the variables and intermediate results.
 Allocating fewer bits than required to hold the integer part may lead to overflow.
-On the other hand, if more than the required number of bits are allocated to the integer part, the quantization error increases due to assigning fewer bits to the fractional part.
-When we compare the fixed-point implementations of different expressions, we consider their best possible implementation, which we define next.
-Let us fix the number of bits to be v for the representation of every variable in the implementation of an expression.
-Then we define the best fixed-point implementation as follows:
+On the other hand, allocating more bits than necessary for the integral part leaves fewer bits for the fractional part, causing the quantization error to increase.
+When we compare the fixedpoint implementations of different expressions, we consider their best possible implementation, which we define next.
+Let us fix the length of every fixed-point variable in the implementation of an expression.
+The implementation choice is in choosing the number of bits to assign to the fractional parts for each variable.
+Then we define the best fixed-point implementation as follows.

-Definition: Best fixed-point implementation for given intervals.
-For a given v and given intervals for the variables and intermediate results, an implementation I is called the best fixed-point implementation, if for every input variable or intermediate result that takes values from an interval $[r^{min}, r^{max}]$, the fixed-point representation is given by $\langle 1, v, w \rangle$, where w = v - 1 - z and z, the number of integral bits, is given by
+Let v be the length of each fixed-point variable.
+For given intervals for the variables and intermediate results, an implementation I is called the best fixed-point implementation, if for every input variable or intermediate result that takes values from an interval $[r^{min}, r^{max}]$, the fixed-point representation is given by $\langle 1, v, w \rangle$, where w = v - 1 - z and z, the number of integral bits, is given by

-$$z = \lceil \log_2(\max(\mathsf{abs}(r^{min}), \mathsf{abs}(r^{max}))) \rceil \tag{1}$$
+$$z = \lceil \log_2(\max(\mathsf{abs}(r^{min}), \mathsf{abs}(r^{max}))) \rceil.$$ (1)

-For example, if the interval for a variable is [-35.55, 48.72], the representation for the variable in the best 16-bit fixed-point representation has z=6 bits for the integer part, so it is given by $\langle 1, 16, 9 \rangle$.
-For a constant C=0.0864 where z=-3, the representation is given by $\langle 1, 16, 18 \rangle$.
+For example, if the interval for a variable is [-35.55, 48.72], the representation for the variable in the best 16-bit fixed-point representation has z = 6 bits for the integer part, so it is given by $\langle 1, 16, 9 \rangle$.
+For a constant C = 0.0864 where z = -3, the representation is given by $\langle 1, 16, 18 \rangle$.